 Date lodged: 5 December 2018

-To ask the Scottish Government what action it is taking to alleviate fuel poverty in rural areas, and how the level of rural fuel poverty compares with urban areas.
+To ask the Scottish Government what action it is taking in response to the reported shortage of lawyers accepting legal aid.

 Answered by: Ash Denham 13 December 2018